WenboYang/CppNotes/TheBigFourOfRectangleClass.md

 };
 ~~~~

-**Mind set: write your C++ program as a library builder**, so think your program will run on server millions of times, your class can be inherited, or be used to compose much larger classes.
+**Mind set: a good C++ programer should always think as a library builder**, think your program will run on server many many times, your class will be inherited, or be used as a component of other classes by many many different people.

 What's the problem of this constructor?
 ~~~~C++